-Luggage: Local porters (who are happy to earn the extra income!!) will carry the heavy/larger luggage pieces (bring soft-sided luggage, since they usually carry 2-3 per person), camping gear, and the mobile kitchen; the trekkers only carry a small daypack (with water, camera, and essentials - including an extra layer of clothing/fleece for higher altitudes).
+Luggage: Local porters (who are happy to earn the extra income!) will carry the heavy/larger luggage pieces (bring soft-sided luggage, since they usually carry 2-3/person), camping gear, and the mobile kitchen; the trekkers only carry a small daypack (with water, camera, and essentials - including an extra layer of clothing/fleece for higher altitudes).

 Group Size: Minimum 10

-Itinerary: subject to changes because of unforeseen circumstances, but every effort will be made to deliver most or all the attractions promised here in what will be enjoyable, unforgettable trips of a lifetime
+Subject to change because of unforeseen circumstances, but every effort will be made to deliver most or all the attractions promised here in what will be an enjoyable, unforgettable trip of a lifetime!

-Day 12 & 13 (10/20-21): We enjoy two days of jungle activities in Chitwan National Park.
-Activities include an elephant ride, elephant bath, canoe ride, jungle walk, village tour, cultural program, etc. Resort accommodation.
+November 2-3 (Day 12/13): We enjoy one day of jungle activities in Chitwan National Park.
+Activities include an elephant ride, elephant bath, canoe ride, jungle walk, village tour, cultural program, and more!
+Accommodation is in the resort.

 Bring a friend and receive a $150 discount*

 Two stipends ($300 each*) are available for qualified individuals, who will be given an assignment or a project in exchange for their services (contact us for an application).
 This will depend on the number of full-paying participants (minimum 10).
 The trip is organized by the Ecopolitan Eco-Health Community, a non-profit 501(c)3 organization dedicated to global health, sustainable socioeconomic improvement, and ecological principles.
 Not to be applied in conjunction with other special discounts

 *Applied to your final payment.